 Advertising & Sponsorship Policy

-We only accept advertising and sponsorship opportunities from companies who’s product and services we would use ourselves.
+We only accept advertising and sponsorship opportunities from companies whose product and services we would use ourselves.
 (Yes, as financially painful as it can be, we do turn away advertisers and sponsors.)

 If a product or service review is a sponsored one, we will fully disclose that fact.
 If we receive a product for free, that is mentioned in our story as well.

-We have affiliate revenue relationships with certain retailers, like Amazon.com, for example.
-As of August 2012, Skimlinks handles all our affiliate relationships with retailers (other than Amazon.com).
+We have affiliate revenue relationships with Amazon.com, and with other retailers that are handled by third parties like Skimlinks, RewardStyle, Commission Junction and Linkshare.
 If you see a link to a retailer, please assume that it is an affiliate link.
-HOWEVER, rest assured that our affiliate relationships do not guide our editorial content, WHATSOEVER.
+However, rest assured that our affiliate relationships do not guide our product recommendations, at all.

 Trademarks, Copyrights and Ideas